DavidPickles/jottings/raw-book-club-record.md

 ### The Tyranny of Merit: Why the Promise of Moving Up Is Pulling America Apart by Michael Sandel
 rating: 7
 - Good read, arguably an important diagnosis of the current US malaise.
-- Caused debate, a lot around how to interpret the main arguments.
+- Caused debate, a lot around how to interpret the main arguments, so although his style seems very clear, evidently the substance isn't as clear as you might think.
 ### The Triumph of Doubt: Dark Money and the Science of Deception by David Michaels
 rating: 5
 - Glad this book exists, it makes a solid case that there are serious problems with regulation in the US and globally.
 - A bit dull.
 ### War of Return, The: How Western Indulgence of the Palestinian Dream Has Obstructed the Path to Peace by Adi Schwartz and Einat Wilf
 rating: 6
-- Cogent argument.
+- Cogent argument, well written, historically intereting but one sided.
-- Well written.
-- One sided, and I got the feeling one author was less inclined to give any sympathy or voice to the Palestinian side.
 ### The Precipice: Existential Risk and the Future of Humanity by Toby Ord
 rating: 6
 - Deep well written sustained analysis, but my interest was limited because of restriction to only existential threats which seems to omit the ones that should be most pressing.